The Brexit front pages from around Europe

 While Brexit will impact on British citizens, it will also affect residents of the other 27 EU members -- not least some 3.2 million EU nationals currently living in Britain.

 In Germany, the economic powerhouse of the European Union, newspaper Die Welt shows May waving from a paper boat made from the red, white and blue Union flag as the sun appears to set over the sea.
 "Farewell," the headline reads.
+"Today the British Prime Minister officially announces the divorce of the EU.
+For the United Kingdom it is a journey into the unknown."

 The front page of the Berliner Zeitung features an image of a tattered UK flag set against the EU flag and a "Letter to London," which starts "Dear Theresa May!"
 It continues, "Great Britain is going to announce Brexit today.
 However not all is lost yet."